 Eligible students were notified by email, provided instructions, and a link to an application to request Emergency Financial Aid Grants.
 Students were also directed to our Lynx Solution Center at: solutioncenter.lesley.edu for additional information and guidance.

 Q: IS LESLEY UNIVERSITY STILL OPEN?

 A: Yes.
 Students attending summer sessions continue their studies online and faculty, most staff, and administrators are working remotely to provide the same level of office operations and services as before.
 Further information is available on this webpage.

 Q: WHERE CAN I FIND MORE INFORMATION ABOUT THE CORONAVIRUS?

 Q: WHAT ARE HEALTH EXPERTS RECOMMENDING?

-A: Watch for symptoms, wash your hands, wear cloth face coverings in public (per order of the Cambridge and Somerville Boards of Health), and practice social distancing.
+A: Watch for symptoms, wash your hands, wear cloth face coverings in public, and practice physical distancing.
 According to the Centers for Disease Control and Prevention, symptoms include fever, cough and shortness of breath.
 Also, assess whether you have traveled from a place experiencing widespread reported cases of Coronavirus, or if you believe you’ve had contact with someone exposed to it.
 If so, experts advise self-quarantining at home, if at all possible.
 Consult cdc.gov/coronavirus/2019-ncov/about/symptoms.html

 Q: ARE CAMPUS EVENTS BEING CANCELED?

-A: The university postponed ALL on-campus events and major celebrations during the Spring semester, and we are reviewing next steps, all with an eye toward the health, safety, and wellbeing of our community members.
-Our goal is to resume full on-campus operations at a later date, when it is prudent to do so.
-Keep checking this page for further updates.
+A: The university has postponed all on-campus events and major celebrations.
+We are reviewing the next steps, all with an eye toward the health, safety, and wellbeing of our community members.
+Our goal is to resume full on-campus operations at a later date when it is prudent to do so.

 Students and Parents

 Q: ARE STUDENTS COMING BACK TO CAMPUS DURING THE SPRING 2021 SEMESTER?

 A: No. Lesley University did not hold classes on campus through the end of the Spring semester.